bernibra/nonlinear-stan/README.md

 ## Sample the posterior distributions

-To sample the posterior distributions we used the R package _cmdstanr_.
+To sample the posterior distributions, we used the R package _cmdstanr_.

 ```r
 # Load the stan code